TAPS Policy and Legislative Priorities

 TAPS will continue to work with Congress to:

-• Prioritize mental health as an essential element to overall wellness and readiness for service members, veterans, their families, caregivers, and survivors.
+• Prioritize mental health as essential to the overall wellness and readiness for veterans, service members, families, caregivers, and survivors, and advance collaborative suicide prevention and postvention efforts to help save lives.

-• Raise awareness of the growing rate of opioid dependence and Fentanyl-related deaths among service members, veterans, and families.
+• Raise awareness of the growing rate of opioid dependence and fentanyl-related deaths among veterans, service members, and their families.

 « Back